SH-73/Portfolio-project/README.md

 # Portfolio-project
-This is portfolio project uses html and css only
+This is portfolio project using html and css only